Jewish cemetery in Dukla: History

 The old Jewish cemetery in Dukla was likely established in the early 18th century, while the new one dates to the 19th century and was used after 1870.

 The establishment of the old cemetery and the later creation of the new one are closely tied to the robust development of the local Jewish community, founded in 1742.
 The earliest records of Jewish settlement in Dukla date to 1676.
 Prior to the formation of an independent community, Dukla Jews buried their dead in nearby towns with established qahals and cemeteries, such as Rymanów or Nowy Żmigród.
 The creation of the Dukla Jewish community enabled the founding of a cemetery.
 The old cemetery met the community's needs into the first half of the 19th century, when Jews comprised 51.5% of the town's population.
 By 1881, Dukla had 2,553 Jewish residents, or 84.2% of the total population, explaining the need for a new cemetery established a decade earlier to serve the growing community.

 Little is known about the cemetery during World War I. It likely does not contain graves of fallen Jewish soldiers from the Austro-Hungarian army.

 During World War II, the Germans removed many tombstones to regulate a stream in Smereczne and to build steps for a border guard post there.
 After the war, a State Agricultural Farm building replaced the guard post, but only ruins of its foundations remain today.
 On 12 February 1942, the Germans executed 11 Jews at the new Jewish cemetery in Dukla, burying them in a mass grave.
 It is unclear whether this is the only mass grave at the site.

 The date of the last burial is uncertain.
 The Germans liquidated Dukla's Jewish community in July 1942, though 200 young men were retained as forced laborers.
 Until their transfer to the Rzeszów ghetto, the sick and weak were shot and likely buried at the cemetery.
 It is also possible that Jews executed in Dukla in September 1944, along with a farmer from Równe who hid them, were interred here.

-Individuals buried at the cemetery
+Notable burials

 Due to the lack of a comprehensive study on the cemetery, information about those buried here is uncertain and based on indirect evidence: